 Reporting and Analysis for Improvement through School Self-Evaluation Online

 Within formative assessment there are norm referenced assessment, criterion referenced assessment and “ipsative” assessment.
 Assessment defined as “Non reference” is where a learner is compared to another set of learners.
 An example of this “diagnostic” approach is CATS tests where learners are measured against an average for their age group.
 These tests are used to [...]

-The ten principles of assessment for learning to guide classroom practice identified by the Assessment Reform Group : Assessment for learning should: 1. be part of effective planning for teaching and learning; 2. focus on how students learn; 3. be recognized as central to classroom practice; 4. be regarded as a key professional skill for [...]
+Do you know the 10 Principles of Assessment For Learning?
+This has recently been updated with an image from tweeting teacher.
+Please share and comment below.
+The ten principles of assessment for learning to guide classroom practice identified by the Assessment Reform Group : Assessment for learning should: 1.
+Be part of effective planning for [...]

 All staff have a full and active part to play in protecting pupils from harm.
 School child protection policies vary but predominantly the aims are summarised below; To support the child’s development in ways that will foster security, confidence and independence.
 To raise the awareness of both teaching and non-teaching staff of the need to [...]